Zinke's Handwritten Resignation Note: A Bear To Read, A Bone To Critics

 Thank you for all the work you have done for the people and for giving those of us on the land a voice!
 Something we haven't had in a long time!— Jim Steinbeisser (@JimSteinbeisser) January 2, 2019

+Asked about Zinke's letter, the Interior Department said it was unable to comment on matters unrelated to the partial government shutdown.

-Zinke is latest among several Trump appointees who've left amid ethics concerns, including former Health and Human Services Secretary Tom Price and former Veterans Affairs Secretary David Shulkin.
+Zinke is latest among several Trump appointees who've left amid ethics concerns.
+This also includes former Health and Human Services Secretary Tom Price and former Veterans Affairs Secretary David Shulkin.

 Former Environmental Protection Agency chief Scott Pruitt stepped down in July after questions emerged about his spending on security, travel and a $43,000 soundproof phone booth, NPR reports.

-Pruitt also spent $1,560 on a dozen customized fountain pens, the Washington Post reported.
+Pruitt also spent $1,560 on a dozen customized fountain pens, The Washington Post reported.

 One reader pointed to that story and asked whether perhaps Zinke used one of those pens.
 "It doesn't write worth &$%¥," she panned.